YuKitsune/eoinmotherway.dev/content/showcase/accumap.md

 Air traffic controllers would often provide vague explanations of their airspace boundaries to pilots over direct messages.
 For new pilots, this can be very confusing, and being told that _"you're not in my airspace"_ can sometimes be embarrassing.
 As for ATC, it's distracting.
 Not only do they have to manage a complex and busy piece of airspace, but also educate new pilots on their FIRs specific sectors.

 Since these older maps weren't capable of depicting an FIRs sub-sectors, the community tried to address this by modifying the FIR boundary data for these programs to at least give a rough idea of where the sectors were.
-Some may argue this is _"good enough"_, but we thought it looked like shit, made the map harder to read and no longer accurately represented the true FIR boundaries.
+Some may argue this is _"good enough"_, but we thought it didn't look good, made the map harder to read, and no longer accurately represented the true FIR boundaries.
 This band-aid solution is still in use today.

 {{< image src="/images/accumap/vatspy_bodge.png" alt="London Airspace Sectors roughly drawn on VAT-Spy" position="center" >}}